The densest lattices in PGL3(Q2): Finite and discrete subgroups of

 We will write $F_{21}$ for the Frobenius group of order~$21$ (the unique nonabelian group of this order), $S_n$ for the symmetric group on $n$ objects, and sometimes $2$ for $\Z/2$ and $2^n$ for $(\Z/2)^n$.
 Also, $L_3(2)$ means the simple group $\PSL_3(2)\iso\PSL_2(7)$ of order~$168$.
 It has three conjugacy classes of maximal subgroups \cite{ATLAS}: the stabilizers of points and lines in $\P^2\F_2$, isomorphic to $S_4$, and the Borel subgroup of $\PSL_2(7)$, isomorphic to $F_{21}$.

 The first step in studying the finite subgroups of $\PGL(V)$ is that passage between $\PGL$ and $\SL$ is free of complications:

-\begin{lemma} The map $\SL(V)\to\PGL(V)$ induces a bijection between the sets of finite subgroups of these two groups. \end{lemma}
+\begin{lemma} Every finite subgroup of $\SL(V)$ maps isomorphically to its image in $\PGL(V)$, and every finite subgroup of $\PGL(V)$ is the image of a unique subgroup of $\SL(V)$. \end{lemma}

-\begin{proof} Let $A$ be a complement to $\{\pm1\}$ in $\Q_2^*\iso\{\pm1\}\times\Z\times\Z_2$, and let $H\sset\GL(V)$ consist of the transformations with determinants in $A$.
+\begin{proof} For the first claim, note that the only scalar in $\SL(V)$ is the identity, so $\SL(V)\to\PGL(V)$ is injective.
+Now let $A$ be a complement to $\{\pm1\}$ in $\Q_2^*\iso\{\pm1\}\times\Z\times\Z_2$, and let $H\sset\GL(V)$ consist of the transformations with determinants in $A$.
 The center of $H$ is torsion-free.
 Since central extensions of finite groups by torsion-free groups are trivial, a finite subgroup of $\PGL(V)$ has a unique lift to $H$.
-The determinant of any element of the lift lies in the torsion subgroup $\{\pm1\}$ of $\Q_2^*$ and also in $A$, hence equals~$1$.
-We have shown that every finite subgroup of $\PGL(V)$ has a unique lift to $\SL(V)$.
-Conversely, the only scalar in $\SL(V)$ is the identity, so any subgroup of $\SL(V)$ maps isomorphically to its image in $\PGL(V)$. \end{proof}
+The determinant of any element of the lift is a finite-order element of $A$, hence equals~$1$.
+We have shown that every finite subgroup of $\PGL(V)$ has a unique lift to $\SL(V)$. \end{proof}

 If $A$ is an integral domain with fraction field $k$ and $W$ a $k$-vector space, then an $A$-lattice in $W$ means an $A$-submodule $L$ with $L\tensor_Ak=W$.
 We write $\GL(L)$ for the group of $A$-module automorphisms of $L$, and $\SL(L)$ for its intersection with $\SL(W)$.
 In this paper $A$ will be the ring of integers $\curlyO$ in $\Q(\sqrt{-7})$, or $\curlyOhalf$, or the $2$-adic integers $\Z_2$.
 In this section it will always be $\Z_2$, and $L$ means a $\Z_2$-lattice in $V$.
 The following lemma is well-known and holds much more generally, but we only give the case we need.